dmeybohm/logmail/README.txt

 Initialize
 ----------
+Run:
 	$ scripts/setup

 Configure PHP
 -------------
-Change your php.ini to use sendmail_from = "localhost" and
-change the port to 2525, the port the SMTP server will listen on.
+Change your php.ini to use SMTP = "localhost" and change the port to 2525 inside php.ini:

+    SMTP = localhost
+    smtp_port = 2525

+Port 2525 is hard-coded in the perl SMTP server script.

 Run/Configure Server
 --------------------